jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

    git config --global core.compression 0
    ```

 - If the above methods still do not work, you can click [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn how to create your GitHub personal access token and try the next method.
-If you are unable to clone this repository still, you can contact any of us on GitHub!
+If you are unable to clone this repository still, feel free to raise an issue in this repository!

     - Insert your GitHub personal access token in `<tokenhere>` in the command below.
         ```bash